alleyinteractive/wp-rest-api-guard/README.md

 a denylist for specific paths that an anonymous user cannot access.
 The paths support regular expressions for matching.
-The use of the [Allowlist](#limit-anonymous-access-to-specific-namespacesroutes-allowlist) takes priority over this denylist.
+The use of the [Allowlist](#limit-anonymous-access-to-specific-namespacesroutes-allowlist) takes priority over this denylist.This can be configured in the plugin's settings or via code:

-[screenshot from settings]

-Or via code:

 ```php
 add_filter(